We’ve been loving #TheVoiceUK on Saturday/Sunday evenings; enjoying the songs and predicting who will win, and drawing inspiration.

 Over the seasons, judges have included Will.i.am and Sir Tom Jones (still there) and a selection of others including Jessie J, Kylie Minogue, Danny O’Donoghue, Ricky Wilson, Rita Ora, Boy George and Paloma Faith.
 This season, Jennifer Hudson and Gavin Rossdale joined the show, making one of my favourite teams so far.
 They all like different things and explore different singers.

 As a writer, I find so much to take from this show.

 First, the impact of the singers.
 My favourite singers stay with me, some years after hearing them, even though they didn’t all win.
 It’s like reading a perfect story; once you’ve resonated, it’s hard to forget, and remembering is a joy.

+There was Ruth Brown in 2012 (Team Tom, watch Tom’s face as he listens, and is that Will wishing he had her on his team?).
 How come Ruth didn’t win the whole show and everything ever since, with that voice?
 She did really well, got to the live shows, and was then voted out by someone.
 I don’t remember those details, just remember her voice, and Tom Jones saying that the energy seemed to come up out of the ground.
 It was true, she sang like she channelled something deep and essential.